georgeanastasiadis/customer-churn-analysis/README.md

 ## EDA

 In this step I did data exploration to better understand the dataset.
+To check the results open the eda.ipynb

 ## Examined Models